forxstz/forxstz/README.md

 - I am a minor, please be wary when you int with me.
 - Possible Medkit kin???
-- ILY HUSBNAD ILYILYILYILYILYILY <333
 - I love roleplaying and being around other people!
-- I love making gift skins with my husband <33
+- I love making gift skins with my best friend <33
 - I am very forgetful at times, dont expect me to remember stuff man
 - PLEASEONMYMAMASGRAVEDONOTCOPYMYSKINSIWILLMANSLAUGHTERYOUIFYOUDO
 - I dont have much DNI's, but i guess DNI if your a literal weirdo, and also dni fatherless jokes, that actually hurts.